openlegend/core-rules/core/SRD.md

 You may choose from a variety of shapes when making an area attack as described below.
 Friends and foes alike that fall within the targeted area will be subject to your attack.

-Friends and foes alike that fall within the targeted area will be subject to your attack, but you will not.
-Additionally, if you target at least one square that is adjacent to you, you do not provoke opportunity attacks for this attack.

 **Cube.** You target a cube with equal length, width, and height designated by you.
 The attack suffers disadvantage 1 per 5' of the cube's side.
 That is, a 5' cube suffers disadvantage 1, a 10' cube disadvantage 2, and so on.

 **Line.** You target a line that is 5' wide, 10' long, and 10' high.
 You may create several lines as part of a single attack, as long as at least one corner of each line touches.
 For each line, the attack suffer disadvantage 1.